idleberg/node-makensis/README.md

 Type: `integer`

 Verbosity where the value `4=all`, `3=no script`,`2=no info`, `1=no warnings`, `0=none`.
 Equivalent of the `-V` switch.

-#### Wine Options

-Environmental variables allow for Wine to be configured by the user.
-These can be specified using the `spawnOptions.env` property.
-See the [documentation][wine-env] for details.

-On top of that, the following options for Wine are available.

 ## Related